 Five Biggest Bingo Winners

-Several lucky players have the right bingo ticket, allowing them to take home a life-changing fortune.
+Several lucky players knew how to win at bingo, allowing them to take home a life-changing fortune.
 Below are five of them.

 1. John Orchard: £5.9 Million